sparkfun/eng_application/Documentation/HowToFoldAShirt.md

 Tuck
 ------
-When you get to the end, roll the fold of the hem back over the roll.
+When you get to the end, pull  the fold of the hem back over the roll.
 This will keep your shirt from unrolling.
 ![alt text](11.JPG "The final tuck")
 *photo by Sam Wizer*